sylph01/project-asmr-slides/slides.md

 We first take the wrapped context from the instance, then pass it to Mbed TLS's functions.

-When you define an instance method, you want to call `mrbc_incref` to prevent the object from being GCed.
+When you define an instance method, you want to call `mrbc_incref` to prevent the object from being deallocated.
 Without this, if you call instance.update the next time, the object will be deallocated at that point, so it will result in a segfault.
 -->

 ----